Flooding and landslides in Timor-Leste and Indonesia

 West Sulawesi earthquake

-The challenges of responding to the earthquake have been magnified by COVID-19, where the hospital system is already under strain.
-On Friday when the second earthquake hit, Indonesia reported over 12,000 new infections.
+The challenges of the earthquake response have been magnified by COVID-19, with the Indonesian hospital system already under significant strain.

 Caritas Australia’s partners are on the ground responding to the immediate needs of the families who have been temporarily displaced.